Spatiotemporal Robustness of Temporal Logic Tasks using Multi-Objective Reasoning: Spatiotemporal Robustness

 The Pareto optimal set $\mathcal{STR}^\phi({x},t)$ can be computed by solving the aforementioned multi-objective optimization problem.
 However, this turns out to be computationally challenging in full generality, i.e., for arbitrary specifications $\phi$, due to the search over signals $\deltax$ satisfying $\norm{\deltax}_\infty\leq\Deltax$.
 To obtain a tractable algorithm for the computation of $\mathcal{STR}^\phi({x},t)$, we use \emph{signal temporal logic} (STL) specifications and their inherent structure \cite{maler2004monitoring}, see also \cite{bartocci2018specification,lindemann2025formal} for surveys.
 STL builds on atomic elements, so called predicates.
 The truth value of a predicate $\mu\colon\R^n\to\mathbb{B}$ is obtained after evaluation of a function $h^\mu\colon\R^n\to\R$, which we refer to as the predicate function.
 In other words, we have

 Building on top of predicates, the STL syntax\footnote{The later defined robust semantics for $\mathcal{STR}^\phi({x},t)$ would require careful attention for negation operators.
 Instead, we consider the STL syntax to be in positive normal form, meaning that $\phi$ does not contain negations, by replacing the negation operator with disjunction, eventually, and always operators.
-This is without loss of generality as every STL task $\phi$ can be written as an STL task in positive normal form \cite{sadraddini2015robust}. } is expressed as
+Note that this also applies to the release operator in discrete time, which can be recursively defined: $\phi \,\mathbf{R}_{[a,b]}\, \psi = (\mathbf{G}_{[a,b]}\,\psi) \vee (\vee_{k=a}^{b}(\mathbf{G}_{[a,k]}\,\psi \wedge \mathbf{F}_{[k,k]}\,\phi))$.
+This is without loss of generality as every STL task $\phi$ can be written as an STL task in positive normal form \cite{sadraddini2015robust}.} is expressed as

 where $\phi'$ and $\phi''$ are already STL formulas and $\top$, $\wedge$, $\vee$, $\G_I$, $\F_I$, and $\U_I$ with $I\subseteq \Z_{\ge 0}$ denote the true symbol, conjunction, disjunction, always, eventually, and until operators, respectively.
 The STL semantics are defined as a relation $\models$ between the signal $x$ and the STL formula $\phi$, and $(x, t)\models \phi$ indicates that the signal $x$ satisfies the formula $\phi$ at time $t$, while $(x, t)\not\models \phi$ indicates the opposite.